survivejs/site/pages/index.md

 <p>
 <img src='assets/img/testimonials/omar.jpg' alt='Omar van Galen' class='testimonial-photo' width='100' height='100' />
 Setting up a cutting-edge frontend development environment with React takes time.
-What sets SurviveJS aside is that it does not only show you exactly how to do it, it evolves, preventing JS fatigue, hence the name.
+What sets SurviveJS apart is that it does not only show you exactly how to do it, it evolves, preventing JS fatigue, hence the name.
 </p>

 ### Phil Ledgerwood ([Integrity Inspired Solutions](http://www.integrityinspired.com/))